PeterCamilleri/mini_readline/README.md

 The mini readline gem is an experiment in replacing the standard readline gem that is part of Ruby.
 The mini readline project will try to focus on the needs of Ruby programs.
 It will also try to correct a number of irritating issues encountered when running cross platform environments.

-The mini_readline gem is designed for use with MRI version 1.9.3 or later.
-The long term goal is to be as portable to as many versions of ruby as is possible.
-To this end, portability usage (problem) experiences are especially desired.
-(See the Testing and Contributing sections below.)
+See Cross Platform Portability Progress below for more details.

 ## Installation